timendum/HNES/README.md

-Hacker News Enhancement Suite
+Miglior for Hacker News
 =============================

-A Hacker News extension for Firefox and Chrome which changes lots of things.
+A Hacker News extension for Firefox which changes lots of things.
+Fork of Hacker News Enhancement Suite.
+New features (not present in HNes) are tagged as (new).

 Features
 --------
+* Option to enable/disable some features (new)
 * Completely new style
 * Easy access to all pages
 * Enhanced comment threads